Students of the Dutch bachelor’s programme, see Psychodiagnostiek

 For information on registration periods consult the bachelor course registration

 Students are not automatically enrolled for an examination.
 They can register via uSis from 100 to 10 calendar days before the date; students who are not registered will not be permitted to take the examination.

 Registering for exams

 8 2-hour lectures and 6 2-hour work group sessions.

-The main objective of the 8 lectures is to introduce students to the content and progress of the diagnostic process in relation to different psychodiagnostic topics/questions.
+The main objective of the 8 lectures is to introduce students to the content and progress of the diagnostic process in relation to different psychodiagnostic topics/questions (course objective 1).
 The main lecture materials consist of a course book that is covered in the lectures, together with examples from practice (case studies, video fragments and guest speakers from the field).

 Of the 6 compulsory work group sessions, 3 focus on youth diagnostics, and the other 3 on adult diagnostics.
-The main objective of the 6 work group sessions is to help students learn to recognise, select and interpret diagnostic tools and to formulate a diagnostic report.
+The main objective of the 6 work group sessions is to help students learn to recognise, select and interpret diagnostic tools and to formulate a diagnostic report (course objectives 2 and 3).
 In the work group sessions, students are invited to actively practise these practical diagnostic skills using video fragments and diagnostic material.
 In addition, students are expected to write (in a group and individually) a diagnostic report on the skills practised in the work group sessions.
 These reports are submitted online and provided with feedback.
-Every work group assignment has its own learning objectives.
-For each work group (assignment), students are provided with standard guidelines (advice) which they can follow to meet these objectives.
-Work group lecturers assess whether the students have met these learning objectives.
-This is announced for each assignment via instructions and online feedback.

 The Faculty of Social and Behavioural Sciences has instituted that instructors use a software programme for the systematic detection of plagiarism in students’ written work.
 In case of fraud disciplinary actions will be taken.
 Please see the information concerning fraud.